tommymcglynn/remote-vehicle-operation/README.md

 ### Deploy Vehicle Node
 Use a gradle task to compile and deploy the vehicle application.
 The vehicle server will be restarted.

-    ./gradlew vehicle-node:deploy
+    ./gradlew vehicle-node:deploy -PvehicleHost=192.168.1.85

 ### Run Configuration
-These are system properties which can be used to configure the vehicle node.
+These are properties which can be used to configure the vehicle node.

+JVM
 * java.library.path - Must be set to the location of compiled native OpenCV libraries.
 Example: /Users/tommy/opencv/build/lib

+System
 * car.port (default: 8080) - This is the port that the vehicle server will run on.
 * car.node.class (default: com.mcglynn.rvo.vehicle.toy.FourWheelToyCarNode) - This is the implementation class of CarNode which will be used to handle car commands and operate a vehicle.